LiliiaBgdnv/GWAS_project/README.md

 1. Brachi B. Genome-wide association studies in plants: the missing heritability is in the field / B. Brachi, G.P.
 Morris, J.O.
 Borevitz // Genome Biology. – 2011. – Vol. 12. – Genome-wide association studies in plants. – № 10. – P. 232.
 2. Prioritized candidate causal haplotype blocks in plant genome-wide association studies / X. Wu [et al.] // PLOS Genetics. – 2022. – Vol. 18. – № 10. – P. e1010437.

+**We have analyzed the literature and selected six models for comparison:**

+**BLINK** (Bayesian Linkage and Association with IBD-sharing) is a method that uses Bayesian models to determine the relationship between genotype and phenotype, considering shared inheritance.
+It can be used for both association and linkage analysis. uses shared inheritance (IBD-sharing) information between individuals for linkage analysis.
+This can improve the power of analysis, especially in cases where the population structure is complex or unknown.

+**FarmCPU** (Fixed and random model Circulating Probability Unification) is an MLM method that accounts for differences in the distribution of effects between genes and also uses random effects to control for population structure. uses mixed models that account for both fixed and random effects for linkage analysis.
+It can also use a pre-trained model for faster analysis.

+**SUPER** (Set-based Unified P-value for Association and Linkage Using Related Samples) is a method that uses MLM with a reduced covariance matrix to account for correlation between traits.
+It also accounts for linkage information in the sample. uses linkage information and MLM with a reduced covariance matrix to account for correlation between traits.
+It can also use gene group information for more accurate analysis.

+**GLM** is based on generalizing linear regression to cases where the dependent variable (phenotype) does not have a normal distribution.
+Instead, the dependent variable can have any distribution from an exponential family of distributions, such as a binomial, Poisson, or Gamma distribution.
+The GLM assumes that the relationship between genotype and phenotype is described not only by a linear relationship, but also by other factors such as age, sex, population structure, etc. In the GLM model, these factors can be accounted for by adding the relevant variables as factors in the regression equation.

+**GEMMA (BSLMM)** - uses a Bayesian approach to estimate gene effects.
+BSLMM incorporates the LASSO model to reduce the number of markers analyzed, which can improve the accuracy of the analysis.

+**GEMMA (MVLMM)** - uses multilayer models to account for heterogeneity of gene effects.
+This can increase the power of the analysis, especially in cases where there are differences in gene effects in different subsets of the sample.

+*Each method was run with default parameters.*

 ## Running tools

 To get the data and code, clone the git repository: